Vladislav-Kalinkin/wie/README.md

 ## Contributing

 If you find problems, vulnerabilities or optimization solutions that I have not noticed, I will be glad if you let me know.

+## License

+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+WIE is open-source software.
+If you modify this emulator and run it as part of a network service, you **must** make your modified source code available to the users of that service.
+For more details, see the `LICENSE` file in the repository root.